 - In cases where replication is not running: In Open Dental go to Setup, Advanced Setup, Replication.

 - For Daisy Chain configurations, click Synch in the lower left.
 This stops and starts the Replicas and will ensure all replication servers receive the database update queries.

 - For One Way configurations, this is generally not necessary, though you could run the stop slave; and start slave; commands to be certain.

 - From the Update Server, open Open Dental and go to Help, Update.
 Install the updated version.

 - Launch Open Dental to upgrade the database.

-- Launch Open Dental on all servers in the replication chain and log into a user at least once, to ensure the slave monitor can monitor the health of the replication chain.
+- Launch Open Dental on all servers in the replication chain and log into a user at least once, to ensure the Replication Service Monitor can monitor the health of the replication chain.

 - Once complete, users can log back into Open Dental.
 They will be prompted to update to the new version.
 Select OK, then log in as normal.